64

 Which of course was followed up in typical Jaida fashion with, “Well, not Ms. Frizzle because that’s for second-year kids and I’m only first-year.” lol!

-(Here kindergarten is equal to an American preschool and formal schooling starts with first-year when the kids turn six.)
+(Here kindergarten is equal to an American preschool and formal schooling starts with first year when the kids turn six.)

-We had a blast with the shaving cream and glue clouds which Jenae gives a great tutorial of on her blog.
+We had a blast with the shaving cream and glue clouds which Jenae gives a great tutorial on her blog.

 All you need is 4 parts shaving cream and 1 part white school glue.
 Scoop it into fluffy little piles on your paper and leave it to dry overnight.